 · Refundable Bond - Tuition One-off payment, paid on enrolment

 · Boarding Years 5 - 12 6 months paid in advance per semester

 · Refundable Bond - Boarding One-off payment, paid on enrolment

 To ensure overseas students can pursue their studies satisfactorily they need to be tested in their use of English language.
 This testing needs to be completed by a suitably qualified person and meet the requirements of Migration Regulations.
 If the English level is not adequate, Tara suggests that the student undertakes an intensive language course before considering enrolling at Tara.

 An interview will be arranged at Tara if there is a possible vacancy and if an appropriate English Proficiency Level has been supplied.
-The student, parents and guardian meet with our Registrar for this interview at the school.
+The student, parents and guardian meet with our Director of Enrolments & Communications for this interview at the school.